 Semi-structured interviews with key stakeholders were conducted as the final stage of the second data collection phase.
 The aim was to obtain feedback from a commercial, design and operational perspective, regarding the challenges associated with providing accessible stadia.
 Professionals involved in football commerce, the design and operation of stadia (specialist in sports enterprise, architect, access consultant, access officer, inclusive design manager and those responsible for liaison with disabled spectators) took part in these interviews.
 Initial approaches were made by email, which introduced the research and the purpose of the data collection.
 The emphasis of the interview was to investigate their knowledge of football commerce and stadia design and management; and identify the constraints to accessible stadia provision.
-The researcher arranged the interviews ranged from 45-60 minutes in length.
+The researcher arranged the interview times and dates according to the interviewees' preferences.
+The length of the interviews ranged from 45-60 minutes in length.
 Where necessary, some interviews were conducted over the telephone.
 A total of seven hours of recorded interview data was collected from the key stakeholders.